All dogs, regardless of their age, need toys.

-They are great interactive tools that can help your pets grow and learn throughout their formative puppy years.
+They are great interactive tools that help your pets grow and learn throughout their formative puppy years.

 Toys for puppies of 7 to 12 Weeks

-This is a great and exciting time to introduce him to a whole variety of different learning and developmentally challenging puzzle toys to help his mind grow.
+This is a great and exciting time to introduce him to various learning and developmentally challenging puzzle toys to help his mind grow.

-He will love those puppy toys that you can stuff with anything you wish – other toys, dog treats or food – which will promote curiosity, and he will have to learn how to get them out.
+He will love those puppy toys you can stuff with anything you wish – other toys, dog treats, or food – which will promote curiosity, and he will have to learn how to get them out.

 Toys for puppies of 3 to 9 Months

-You will probably be replacing a lot of his chew toys quite frequently which is a good thing: you don't want the rubber to be too hard and hurt his teeth.
+You will probably be replacing many of his chew toys quite frequently, which is good because you don't want the rubber to be too hard and hurt his teeth.

 RELATED: Best puppy toys for strong chewers

-Dog toys are a great training tool and can be used as a reward or encouragement for when your puppy masters a new skill or demonstrates positive behavior.
+Dog toys are a great training tool and can be used as a reward or encouragement when your puppy masters a new skill or demonstrates positive behavior.

-Whether you are training your puppy to familiarize himself with other training tools like pet brushes or dog collars or harnesses; or teaching him the basic commands of sit, stay and lie down, rewarding him with a brand new squeaky toy will have your canine participating in no time.
+Whether you are training your puppy to familiarize himself with other training tools like pet brushes, dog collars, or harnesses; or teaching him the basic commands of sit, stay and lie down, rewarding him with a brand-new squeaky toy will have your canine participating in no time.

 Toys for adult dogs of 9 Months to 1 Year

-He will also want to show off his strength too, so he will most likely love rope pulls and showing you how fast he can run and catch the balls you throw for him.
+He will also want to show off his strength, so he will most likely love rope pulls and showing you how fast he can run and catch the balls you throw for him.

 RELATED: Best hunting dogs for all game types

-He will have to figure out how to get the treats out and that will keep him entertained for hours (hopefully).
+He will have to figure out how to get the treats out, which will keep him entertained for hours (hopefully).

 Toys for senior dogs of 7 Years and Up

 He may not have as much energy as he used to, but he is still inquisitive and will love his chew toys.

-They are made from a softer rubber, much like the chew toys designed for puppies, so that his older teeth won't be damaged but are still able to keep themselves clean and free from gum disease.
+They are made from softer rubber, like the chew toys designed for puppies, so their older teeth won't be damaged but can still keep themselves clean and free from gum disease.

-While his body is ageing and his responses may be slowing down a little, his mind is still sharp and his natural instincts to hunt and kill and think still need to be nurtured.
+While his body is aging and his responses may be slowing down, his mind is still sharp, and his instincts to hunt and kill and think still need to be nurtured.